ipfs/js-ipfs-repo/README.md

 ### Use in a browser Using a script tag

-Loading this module through a script tag will make the `Unixfs` obj available in the global namespace.
+Loading this module through a script tag will make the `IpfsRepo` obj available in the global namespace.

 ```html
 <script src="https://unpkg.com/ipfs-repo/dist/index.min.js"></script>